ARM-software/psa-api/doc/crypto/api/ops/key-agreement.rst

     .. return::
         ``1`` if ``alg`` is a standalone key-agreement algorithm, ``0`` otherwise.
 This macro can return either ``0`` or ``1`` if ``alg`` is not a supported algorithm identifier.

-    A standalone key-agreement algorithm is one that does not specify a key derivation function.
+    A standalone key-agreement algorithm is one that does not specify a key-derivation function.
 Usually, standalone key-agreement algorithms are constructed directly with a ``PSA_ALG_xxx`` macro while combined key-agreement algorithms are constructed with `PSA_ALG_KEY_AGREEMENT()`.

     The standalone key-agreement algorithm can be extracted from a combined key-agreement algorithm identifier using `PSA_ALG_KEY_AGREEMENT_GET_BASE()`.